-- Female GPs now make up 62% of GPs in Scotland.
+- This rise is predominantly in female GPs, who now make up 61% of GPs in Scotland.

-- The number of patients registered with GP practices continues to rise slowly year on year and has increased by 4.8% since 2010 to 5,784,870.
+- The number of patients registered with GP practices continues to rise slowly year on year and has increased by 5% since 2011.

-- The number of GP practices in Scotland decreased by 9% from 1,019 in 2010 to 928 in 2020, reflecting a trend towards larger practices with more GPs serving a larger number of patients.
+- The number of practices in Scotland decreased by 8% from 1,007 to 922 practices since 2011, reflecting a trend towards fewer, larger practices.

-This publication presents data on the General Practitioner (GP) workforce contracted to work in Scottish practices in the years 2010 to 2020.
-Data is broken down at NHS Board and local authority level, by age, sex and designation (external website) (type of GP).
+This publication presents data on the General Practitioner (GP) workforce contracted to work in Scottish practices in the years 2011 to 2021.
+Data is broken down at NHS Board and local authority level, by age, gender and designation (external website) (type of GP).